Indian Point Energy Center: Reactors

-The two additional reactors, Indian Point 2 and 3, are four-loop Westinghouse pressurized water reactors both of similar design.
+Indian Point 2 and 3 are four-loop Westinghouse pressurized water reactors both of similar design.
 Units 2 and 3 were completed in 1974 and 1976, respectively.
 Unit 2 had a gross generating capacity of 1,032 MWe, and Unit 3 had a gross generating capacity of 1,051 MWe.
 Both reactors used uranium dioxide fuel of no more than 4.8% U-235 enrichment.
 The reactors at Indian Point are protected by containment domes made of steel-reinforced concrete that is 40 in thick, with a carbon steel liner.

 Nuclear capacity in New York state

 Prior to their respective shutdowns, Units 2 and 3 were among six operating nuclear energy sources at four nuclear power stations in New York state.
 New York was one of the five largest states in terms of nuclear capacity and generation, accounting for approximately 5% of the national totals and Indian Point provided 39% of the state's nuclear capacity.
 In 2017, Indian Point generated approximately 10% of the state's electricity needs, and 25% of the electricity used in New York City and Westchester County.
 The New York Power Authority, which supplies the subway, airports, public schools, and housing in New York City and Westchester County, built Unit 3 but they stopped buying electricity from Indian Point in 2012.
-As a result, Entergy sold all of Indian Point's output into the NYISO administered electric wholesale markets and into New England.
+As a result, Entergy sold all of Indian Point's output into the NYISO-administered electric wholesale markets and into New England.
 New York state has among the highest average electricity prices in the United States.
 Fully half of the state's power demand is in the New York City area and about two-fifths of the state's generation originates there.